navpil/loggol/Readme.md

 **Log4j**, **Log4j2** and **JCL** are handled in the same way as in falling back to Logback (`-Plogback`).

-Just instead of logback, use the `slf4j-jdk14` instead
+Just instead of logback, use the `slf4j-jdk14` instead.

-Using `slf4j-reload4j` instead of `slf4j-jdk14`, as suggested by maven results in error:

-    SLF4J: Detected both log4j-over-slf4j.jar AND bound slf4j-log4j12.jar
+Initializing logging properties should be done programmatically.
+Check the static initializing block in `Main` class which reads `jul.properties` and then does this:

+    LogManager.getLogManager().readConfiguration(resourceAsStream)

 ### Fallthrough to Log4j/Reload4j